 Now to the normal debt payoff strategies.
 I reversed my consumerism where I could and cut down on spending.

-I also lived with a roommate which decreased my spending on housing.
+I also lived with a roommate for years which decreased my spending on housing.

 And now I’m debt free!